ljbotero/hubitat-flair-vents/README.md

 - `setLevel 100` - Fully open vent

 The opening percentage will be reflected in the **level** attribute.
 This allows automating vent open/close based on routines, presence, or other triggers.

+You can control whether the room is active or not by setting **setRoomActive** attribute.

 ![Flair Vent Device](hubitat-flair-vents-device.png)